 - Virtual banks in Hong Kong shall not impose any minimum account balance requirement/low-balance fees on the bank’s customers.

-- Virtual banks should be formed as a locally incorporated bank.
+- Virtual banks should be formed as locally incorporated banks.
 Maintaining a physical presence is a must for any virtual bank applicant in Hong Kong.

 - Virtual banks are required to maintain adequate capital which must be well-matched with their operations and banking risks.
 Term and conditions upon the benefits and obligations of the bank and customers must also be clearly set out from the bank’s commencement.